microsoft/vscode-docs/blog/2016/02/23/introducing-chrome-debugger-for-vs-code.md

 ## To get started

-To get started, you simply open the Command Palette inside Visual Studio Code and type `ext install chrome` to install the debugger, followed by creating a launch-configuration file which we have explained in detail [right here](https://github.com/Microsoft/vscode-chrome-debug).
+To get started, you simply open the Command Palette `kb(workbench.action.showCommands)` inside VS Code and type `ext install chrome` to install the debugger, followed by creating a launch-configuration file which we have explained in detail [right here](https://github.com/Microsoft/vscode-chrome-debug).

 You can either setup VS Code to connect to an already running Chrome instance or simply start a new one with remote debugging enabled, but read more about that in our [README](https://github.com/Microsoft/vscode-chrome-debug).